How To Stop Throwing Food Out Of The Fridge: Jamie Oliver’s Tips

 4. Keep some vegetables and fruits separate

 Potatoes and onions spoil faster when they are next to each other.
-It’s about ethylene plant hormone.
-It is released as a gas and causes the fruit to ripen.
-Some fruits and vegetables produce more ethylene, while others are more sensitive to its effects.
+It's about ethylene plant hormone.
+Gas is released from it and causes the fruit to ripen.
+Certain vegetables and fruits produce more ethylene, while others are more sensitive to its effects.
 Store foods from these groups separately.
 For example, put cucumbers, carrots, and cabbage in a refrigerator drawer and tomatoes on a shelf.
-Onions release a lot of ethylene and ripen quickly.
+Onions ripen quickly and release a lot of ethylene.
 Therefore, keep it in a closet, separate from other fruits and vegetables.

 Hotpoint Survey Shows 'Fresh Thinking' Can Take on Forgotten Food Waste Challenge | Whirlpool Corporation